Blog

 Kimono Rental Rika Wafuku Arashiyama Store

-Kimono Rental Rika Wafuku Kiyomizu Temple Store
+Kimono Rental Rika Wafuku Kiyomizu-dera Store

-Kimono Rental Rika Wafuku Kyoto Station Front Store
+Kimono Rental Rika Wafuku Kyoto Station Store

 RikaWafuku Kyoto Store Location Guide